talon-one/talon_go/docs/ManagementApi.md

 ## RemoveLoyaltyPoints

-> RemoveLoyaltyPoints(ctx, programID, integrationID).Body(body).Execute()
+> RemoveLoyaltyPoints(ctx, programID, integrationID).LoyaltyPoints(loyaltyPoints).Execute()

-Deduct points in a certain loyalty program for the specified customer
+Deduct points in a loyalty program for the specified customer

 ### Path Parameters